jaredwray/airhorn/README.md

 ### `config`

-The `Config` class, found in `config.ts`, can be used to customize the behavior of your notification system.
-This is also where authentication information should be populated.
-This class contains constant configuration values that can be set directly within the file itself:
+The `Config` class, enables you to configure the settings of Airhorn.
+It accepts the following parameters:

 * `TEMPLATE_PATH` (string): The path where the notification system checks for templates.
 By default, this is set to './templates'
 * `DEFAULT_TEMPLATE_LANGUAGE` (string): The default language code the notification system uses for localization, if a language code is not provided.
 By default, this is set to 'en' for English localization.